Old Time Rock and Roll: Reception

-"Old Time Rock and Roll" achieved substantial album-oriented rock radio airplay and as the fourth single from Stranger in Town, it reached number 28 on the Billboard Hot 100 in 1979.
+"Old Time Rock and Roll" achieved substantial album-oriented rock radio airplay and as the fourth single from Stranger in Town.
+It achieved varying peaks of popularity in the industry trade magazines: #40 in Record World, #28 on the Billboard Hot 100, and #34 in Cash Box during mid 1979.
 It was re-released in 1983 after its inclusion in the film Risky Business and reached number 48 on the Billboard chart.
 The song remains a staple on classic rock radio.

-Billboard Magazine felt that the song's highlights are Seger's "rough-edged vocals and the power charged instrumentation."
+Billboard felt that the song's highlights are Seger's "rough-edged vocals and the power charged instrumentation."
 Cash Box said it is "a piece of infectious raucous joy" that is a highlight of Seger's concerts.

 In Australia, the song was released twice and charted for a total of 55 weeks.
 The first run was in 1983 after its use in the film Risky Business, reaching number 53 on the charts.
-The second run saw it reach number 3 in late 1987 and it was the 3rd biggest selling single in Australia in 1987.
+The second run saw it reach number 3 in late 1987 and it was the 3rd biggest selling single in Australia in that year.